-- Unit I Skewness Symmetrical and asymmetrical distribution, Measurement of skewness Karl Pearson's coefficient of Skewness, Bowley coefficient of skewness.
-Simple correlation-Measurement of correlation Karl Pearson's coefficient of correlation and Spearman's rank correlation, Coefficient of correlation by the method of least square, Probable error and standard error in correlation, coefficient of determination of correlation. - Unit II Regression analysis regression and correlation, regression lines and regression coefficient, regression equations.
-Simple regression analysis, Multiple regression analysis (up to three variables only).
-Standard error of the estimates of simple regression analysis.
-Inter potation and extrapolation- Method of fitting a parabolic curve, Newton's advancing difference method, Direct binomial expansion method and Lagrange's method. - Unit III Association of Attributes Meaning and types of association, Consistency of data, Methods of determining association Method of comparison of proportion, Coefficient of association using Yule's method.
-Probability meaning and definition, Permutation and combination, Types of events, measurement of Probability addition and multiplication theorem, conditional probability. - Unit IV Index Number- Fisher's Ideal Index number, Reversibility Test Time reversibility & factor reversibility tests.
+- Unit I Skewness Symmetrical and asymmetrical distribution, Measurement of skewness Karl Pearson's coefficient of skewness, Bowley coefficient of skewness, Test of skewness.
+Coefficient of correlation : Types and degree of correlation, Simple correlation - Measurement of correlation by the methods of Karl Pearson's coefficient of correlation and Spearman's rank correlation, Calculation of coefficient of correlation in a bivariate frequency distribution, Coefficient of correlation by the method of least square, Probable error and standard error in correlation, Coefficient of determination of correlation.
+Multiple correlation - Unit II Regression analysis regression and correlation, types of regression, regression lines and correlation, Regression equations.
+Simple regression analysis, regression equation through least squares, Determination of correlation by regression coefficients, Multiple regression analysis (up to three variables only).
+Standard error of the estimates of simple and multiple regression analysis.
+Inter potation and extrapolation: Method of fitting a parabolic curve, Newton's advancing difference method, Direct binomial expansion method and Lagrange's method - Unit III Association of Attributes Meaning, classification and types of association, difference between association and correlation, Consistency of data, Methods of determining association - Method of comparison of proportion, Coefficient of association using Yule's method.
+Probability: Meaning and definition, Possibility chart, Permutation and combination, Types of events, Measurement of probability- Addition and multiplication theorem, Conditional probability - Unit IV Index Number: Meaning and characteristics of Index number, Fisher's ideal index number, Reversibility Test Time reversibility test & factor reversibility test.
 Time series Analysis Components of time series, Measurement of long term trend- semi-average method, Moving average method and method of least squares. - Unit V Functions: Meaning and types of functions, Differentiation: Meaning and rules of differentiation, Integration: Meaning and rules of integration, Problems related to differentiation and integration, Auto correlation.